mni-hkdir/dbh/README.md

 ### Running the tests
 It is necessary to run all R scripts.
+For token users it necessary to get token before start using function dbh_api_token(brukernavn, passord)

 * Get R data frame from bulk data